A standard circular saw blade is 7 ¼” with a cutting depth of 2 ½” at maximum.

 The main consideration is the number of teeth on the blade.
 If you are doing lots of cutting in a short time, then you’ll want a saw blade with fewer teeth.
 But if precision cutting with clean edges is your priority, you’ll want more teeth in the saw blade.

 Although plywood is wood, it is a different type of wood.
 You will need a specialty blade that is specifically designed for plywood.

 Otherwise, standard blades will tend to destroy the plywood and not just cut it.

-The blades used for plywood tend to have a high number of teeth, low kerf number and make fine, precision cuts that preserve the integrity of the wood.
+The blades used for plywood tend to have a high number of teeth, and a low kerf number.
+And it will make fine, precision cuts that preserve the integrity of the wood.

-If you are cutting softer material such as brass, bronze, or aluminum, then using carbide-tipped non-ferrous blades is perfect.
+If you are cutting softer materials such as brass, bronze, or aluminum, then using carbide-tipped non-ferrous blades is perfect.

 You’ll want to choose a blade that has an anti-kickback design so that you are not surprised by any sudden movement from the material itself.